Devta

 Before we wrap up, this needs to be said clearly.

-The Networking Agent is not a keyword alert tool.
+• Not a keyword alert tool.
 It doesn't scan for posts where someone typed "looking for a developer" so you can swoop in and pitch them.
 There are other tools for that - we covered them in the Reddit article.

-It is not a cold outreach machine.
+• Not a cold outreach machine.
 It doesn't blast DMs to strangers who've never interacted with you.

-It is not fully automated.
+• Not fully automated.
 It does not run without you.
 There is no "set it and go live your life" mode.

 What it is - is a system that handles the overhead of relationship-building on social platforms, using your voice, your persona, and your expertise, in a way that keeps you in control of every step.